Early Childhood Education

 ECE 1000.
 Introduction To Early Childhood Education..
 3 hrs.

 This course is designed as an overview of early childhood care and education, including the basic values, structure, organization and programming in early childhood.
 Examination of the student's personal qualities in relationship to expectations of the field is addressed throughout the course.
-A field experience component of 15 contact hours of direct observation in a variety of early childhood settings is required with a minimum of 10 hours declared as ECE supervised experience.
+A field experience component of 15 contact hours in a variety of early childhood settings is required with a minimum of 10 hours declared as ECE supervised experience.
 Students currently in the workforce who have documented 1600 clock hours may be eligible for the online format of the course.
 Students are required to become a member of the TEACH organization on campus or documentation of membership to an education-based professional organization.
-Lecture, three hours per week; observation, fourteen hours.
+Lecture, three hours per week; observation, fifteen hours.

 ECE 1005.
 Health, Safety and Nutrition.
 3 hrs.

 ECE 1027.
 Child, Family, School & Community.
 3 hrs.

 This course focuses on the diverse needs of the child in the context of family, school and community.
 An analysis of the contemporary American family will be discussed, with emphasis on the family interactions which largely dictate the child's behavior and way of relating to people.
 Included are the interplay of diverse cultures, life styles, language and communication and the role of the school and community as social agents with our changing society.
 Students will gain an understanding of their professional role in supporting evidence-based practices that strengthen respectful, collaborative family/child relationships through effective use of family and community resources.